Concealed Weapon License Fast-Track Application Processing

 Approximately 150 days prior to the expiration date of your license, the Florida Department of Agriculture and Consumer Services will send you the renewal notice.
 You may mail your renewal notice with payment to the address listed on the notice, or you may fast track your renewal in person at our main office.

 If you choose to fast track your renewal at our office, all you have to do is bring in your renewal letter and photo id.
-We will perform the notary service, take your picture, and securely submit your renewal package to the Florida Department of Agriculture and Consumer Services for final approval and issuance.
+We will take a new picture, and print your renewal card in our office.
 Please note that there is a $12 convenience fee for this service, which is in addition to the Florida Department of Agriculture and Consumer Services’ renewal fee.
 Cash, check, and credit cards accepted.
 Please note: If paying by credit card, our third-party payment processor, Bill2Pay, will charge a 2.5% convenience fee.

-Make sure to bring all of the required information with you so that you can submit your renewal package in person using our fast-track process.
+Make sure to bring all of the required information with you so that we can process your renewal immediately.
 All of this information may be found on your Concealed Weapon License and your renewal notice.

 Required Information for Renewals